-- 1. Completed course units remain valid indefinitely. - 2. a.
+- 1. The validity period of completed components is unlimited. - 2. a.
 Contrary to the provisions of Article 4.10.1, the Board of Examiners may decide that the validity of a course unit is limited.
 The Board of Examiners can only decide that a course unit is no longer valid if the student's skills and knowledge are demonstrably outdated.
 The Board of Examiners may then decide to require a student to take a supplementary or substitute examination before allowing that student to progress to the final assessment. - b.
 In the event of extraordinary personal circumstances, the validity term will be extended to include the period during which the student in question is receiving support from the Graduation Fund. - 3.
 Partial examinations and assignments passed within a course unit that has not been successfully completed will lapse at the end of the academic year in which they were passed.